-Whether you’re taking part with friends or family, or are part of a community group or sports club; Wearing it Wild is always better together!
+Whether you’re taking part with friends or family, or as part of a community group or sports club, Wearing it Wild is always better together!

 HOW THE DEEPINGS CARAVAN PARK WORE IT WILD

 As a life-long animal lover, Jude Young decided to host a Wear it Wild event to bring her community together in the fight for our world.
 At the family run caravan park, situated in the historic market town of Market Deeping, Lincolnshire, Jude got everyone involved to help organise her roarsome event!

 "I wanted to take part in WWF’s Wear It Wild campaign because I have always supported WWF with what they do and I wanted to get involved myself.
 I’ve always been an animal lover and I want to do my best to help the world before it’s too late."

 Jude had seen Wear it Wild on the WWF website and thought it would be a great way to bring everyone together for a good cause.
 After signing up online, Jude received the fundraising pack in the post, ready to start planning for the big day.
 Jude used the Deepings Caravan Park website to promote the event, as well as posting on Facebook and social media channels to keep everyone updated.